GerritCodeReview/aws-gerrit/single-master/README.md

 You Gerrit instance will be available at this URL: `http://<HOSTED_ZONE_NAME>.<SUBDOMAIN>`.

 The available ports are `8080` for HTTP and `29418` for SSH.

+# External services

+This is a list of external services that you might need to setup your stack and some suggestions on how to easily create them.

+## SMTP Server

+If you need to setup a SMTP service Amazon Simple Email Service can be used.
+Details how setup Amazon SES can be found [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-set-up.html).

+To correctly setup email notifications Gerrit requires ssl protocol on default port 465 to be enabled on SMTP Server.
+It is possible to setup Gerrit to talk to standard SMTP port 25 but by default all EC2 instances are blocking it.
+To enable port 25 please follow [this](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) link.

+## LDAP Server

+If you need a testing LDAP server you can find details on how to easily create one in the [LDAP folder](../ldap/README.md).